remla2024-team14/model-service/README.md

 AWS_ACCESS_KEY_ID=`aws_access_key_id`
 AWS_SECRET_ACCESS_KEY=`aws_secret_access_key`

+### Starting the inference server using Docker

+After building the image using `docker build -t inference-server .`, you can start the server by running `docker run -p 5000:5000 --env-file .env inference-server`.
+Make sure you are in a directory where an appropriate .env file resides.

 ## How to: Custom Docker Network
 If you haven't already, you should make a docker network to make sure that the ip address stays the same when running the image.